 Everest Base Camp Trek

-Trek through varied terrain and scenery including beautiful valleys, dense forests and across glacial rivers.
-En-route you'll enjoy tantalising glimpses of the mighty Everest before we reach our goal of Base Camp.
-There is also time built in to trek to the summit of Kalapatar, the famous Everest viewpoint, and wonder at sunrise views of the highest mountain on the planet.
+Trek through beautiful valleys, dense forests and across glacial rivers.
+You'll catch tantalising glimpses of the mighty Everest before we reach our goal of Base Camp.
+There is also time to trek to the summit of Kalapatar, the famous Everest viewpoint, and wonder at sunrise views of the highest mountain on the planet.

 There are two ways of funding your place on this trip.
-For both options we require a non-refundable registration fee of £299.25 (Early bird special at 25% off ).
+For both options we require a non-refundable registration fee of £399.

 Sponsorship option 1